 Every emotion has degrees, from diminished to fiercely intense.
 Different words have different temperatures.
 Monitor your language and make sure your language isn't minimizing or exaggerating the intensity of emotions.
-Match your words to the actual intensity of your emotions.
+Match your words to the actual intensity of uour emotions.
 Are you feeling blue, stressed, heartbroken, dejected, or depressed?
 Are you feeling satisfied, glad, relieved, delighted, or elated?
 Are you feeling apprehensive, nervous, frightened, panicky or terrified?
 Are you feeling adequate, capable, confident or powerful?
-IMPORTANT TOPIC, BUT CONVERSATION NOT GOING WELL?
+IMPORTANT TOPIC.BUT CONVERSATION NOT GOING WELL?
 TIME-OUT.
 Sometimes, when there is conflict, the conversation doesn't go as well as we would like.
 Emotions may be getting in the way.
 The timing may be off.
-You can say, """" This is important.
+You can sau, ""This is important.
 I want to talk about it.
 Not this way."
 As possible, take a break from the conversation and pick it up when you are calmer.
 "This is important.
+We can't have a productive conversation when either of us is yelling.
+We can get back to this when we are both calm."
+"This is important.
 I want to talk about it.
+Now is not a good time.
+Let's schedule a time that works better for us."
+"This is important.
+I want to talk about it.
 Not this way."

-TO READ ALL TIPS: adaiad.org/just-one-thing
+Books from Adai Ad Available on Amazon